 - Follow local SEO best practices: Use relevant keywords in your business description, posts, and updates to improve your visibility in local search results.
 Also, make sure your business location is accurate on Google Maps and consistent across other listing platforms.

-- Monitor insights: Use the insights provided by Google Business Profile to track how people find and interact with your business listing.
+- Monitor insights: Use the insights provided by Google Business Profile (or the GBP performance metrics in Falcon Guard) to track how people find and interact with your business listing.
 This data can help you make informed decisions and optimize your profile further.

 - Track performance with Local Falcon: Use Local Falcon's local rank tracking features to monitor your business's visibility and ranking in local search results.
 This can help you identify trends, track the impact of your optimizations, and make data-driven decisions to improve your local SEO strategy.